By Ziv Shay | Updated April 2026

 Life insurance is the cornerstone of financial protection for families, yet nearly 40% of American adults lack any coverage.
 The consequences of being underinsured can be devastating: the average funeral costs \$7,848, the median mortgage balance is \$236,000, and replacing a household income of \$75,000 for 15 years requires over \$1 million in coverage.
 Understanding your actual needs prevents both overpaying for unnecessary coverage and leaving your family exposed.

 Subtract existing resources like savings, investments, existing group life insurance through your employer, and your spouse's income capacity.
 The resulting figure is your coverage gap.
-Most families find they need between \$500,000 and \$2 million in total coverage, far more than the \$100,000-\$200,000 group policy many employers provide for free.
+Most families discover they need between \$500,000 and \$2 million in total coverage.
+Use our life insurance calculator above for a personalized recommendation based on your exact financial situation.

 Age is the single largest factor in life insurance pricing because mortality risk increases each year.
 A healthy 30-year-old can lock in a 20-year, \$500,000 term policy for approximately \$22-\$28 per month.
 Waiting until age 40 nearly doubles that cost to \$40-\$55 per month.
 By age 50, the same policy runs \$95-\$150 per month.
 This compounding cost increase means that buying coverage early, even before you have dependents, can be a financially sound decision.

 Yes, though your options and pricing depend on the condition.
 Well-controlled diabetes, high blood pressure, or elevated cholesterol typically result in Standard or Substandard ratings with higher premiums.
 Guaranteed issue policies accept everyone regardless of health but have lower coverage limits (usually \$25,000-\$50,000), higher costs, and a two-year waiting period before the full death benefit applies.
-Working with an independent agent who represents multiple carriers is the best approach for finding coverage with health issues.
+Working with an independent agent who represents multiple carriers is the best approach.

 Almost never.
 Most employer group life policies provide 1-2 times your annual salary, which falls far short of the 10-15 times income that financial experts recommend.
 Group coverage also ends when you leave your employer, potentially leaving you uninsurable if your health has changed.
 Treat employer coverage as a supplement and maintain your own individual policy as the foundation of your protection plan.

 If you outlive your term, the coverage simply expires and no benefit is paid.
 This is actually the ideal outcome: it means you survived the high-risk years when your family was most financially vulnerable.
 At that point your mortgage may be paid off, children independent, and retirement savings substantial.
-You can typically convert to a permanent policy before expiration or purchase a new term policy, though at a higher rate based on your current age.
+You can typically convert to a permanent policy before expiration or purchase a new term policy at a higher age-based rate.

 Traditional underwritten policies take 4-8 weeks, including a medical exam with blood and urine samples.
 Accelerated underwriting programs from companies like Haven Life, Bestow, and Ladder can issue policies in minutes to days using data-driven algorithms instead of medical exams.
-These no-exam policies are available for coverage up to \$1-\$3 million for healthy applicants under age 50.
-Expect slightly higher premiums (5-15% more) for the convenience of skipping the exam.
+These no-exam policies are available for coverage up to \$1-\$3 million for healthy applicants under age 50, with premiums 5-15% higher than medically underwritten policies.